March 20, 2020 1:55 PM

 Caring For South Florida Program Provides COVID-19 Prevention Tips

 Together we are stronger, and together we can make a difference.
 The City of Wilton Manors is proud to support the Caring For South Florida educational program offered through several South Florida hospitals to provide COVID-19 prevention tips.
 Remember, wash your hands frequently, wear a facial covering in public areas, and practice social distancing.
-For more information on Caring For South Florida and COVID-19 prevention tips, visit: https://caringforsouthflorida.org/
+For more information on Caring For South Florida and COVID-19 prevention tips, copy and paste this url into your web browser: https://caringforsouthflorida.org/

 The Cities of Wilton Manors, Fort Lauderdale, and Oakland Park have come together in partnership with Feeding South Florida, host Food Distribution Events on Thursdays at 9 a.m. at Mills Pond Park (2201 NW 9th Avenue, Fort Lauderdale, FL 33311).
 Food will be distributed on a first come, first served basis, while supplies last.
 Recipients are reminded to wear facial coverings and to remain in their cars at the event.
 Volunteers distribute food to each vehicle to ensure social distancing requirements are maintained.
 To access the event, enter Mills Pond Park from southbound Powerline Road (NW 9th Avenue).